check-spelling/check-spelling-docs/Feature:-Sarif-output.md

 - [x] Support uploading it using [github/codeql-action/upload-sarif@releases/v2](https://github.com/github/codeql-action/tree/releases/v2/upload-sarif)
 - [x] Decide on how to opt-in/opt-out of using this format -- currently `use_sarif: 1`
 - [x] Test in the check-spelling org -- in progress
-- [ ] Select one or two repositories to trial this feature -- one candidate has volunteered
+- [x] Trial it in other repositories
 - [ ] Iterate